 fortunately they are now protected and live in Canada, Alaska,

 Go with a skilled guide.
 Fortunately, here at AdventureSmith Explorations we have a wide range of Arctic expedition options to get you into the expanse of the Arctic landscape where foxes burrow, polar bears roam and walrus lounge—all with well-trained guides and naturalists that know the best sighting spots and animal behaviors.
 Our options to explore the Arctic range from Norway’s Svalbard Archipelago to Greenland and Iceland and over to the Canadian High Arctic, Alaska and Russia’s Bering Sea.
 Itinerary options even include the opportunity to reach the North Pole.

-It is time to make these mythical lands real; travel on a small ship Arctic cruise or visit a remote Arctic wilderness lodge to spot these Arctic animals, to learn about what is happening to protect them and to find out what we can do to help.
+It is time to make these mythical lands real; travel on a small ship Arctic cruise or visit a remote wilderness lodge on an Arctic land tour to spot these Arctic animals, to learn about what is happening to protect them and to find out what we can do to help.
 Come home with your mind filled with awe and share your own mystical tales.